CoherentStructures/CoherentStructures.jl/docs/src/index.md

-# juFEMDL
+# CoherentStructures.jl
 *Tools for computing Lagrangian Coherent Structures in julia*

 ## Introduction

-juFEMDL is a toolbox for computing Lagrangian Coherent Structures in Julia.
+CoherentStructures.jl is a toolbox for computing Lagrangian Coherent Structures in Julia.

 ## Installation